With a vision to train and ride horses in accordance with sound functional anatomy and posture principles,

 Jillian Kreinbring’s goal is to balance the natural and anatomic forces within and between the horse and human for healthy movement and vital longevity.

 Each horse is an individual with specific needs.
 Jillian’s approach is to support horses in achieving their highest and best.
-She does this by applying classical principles combined with current knowledge of equine biomechanics and psychology.
+She does this by applying classical principles combined with current knowledge of equine functional anatomy, posture, and psychology.
 Jillian has committed herself to blend the best of these worlds over several years by studying both past and modern day masters.
 She is passionate about carrying forth this wisdom.

-Jillian’s work with horses draws upon Classical Dressage principles and her roots in the Western Horse arena, as well as from her equine biomechanics education.
+Jillian’s work with horses draws upon Classical Dressage principles and her roots in the Western Horse arena, as well as from her equine education.

 She has studied with Manolo Mendez, Peggy Cummings, Stephanie Millham, and the late Mark Russell.

 As a perpetual student of the horse, Jillian also spends quality time reading literature to stay informed with the latest research from professionals in the field.

 The convergence of all the information and wisdom shared by these instructors blends beautifully into what Jillian teaches her students.

 Jillian makes decisions about what knowledge to apply in training, lessons, and lectures by determining if it is in alignment with horse and human functional anatomy, and their mental well-being.

 She believes that the deepest and most insightful lessons come from the horses themselves — trusted friends.

 Jillian has been working with horses her entire life.
 In her early years, she participated in horse competitions in the AQHA, APHA, and Open Stock Horse Association; trained with J.R.
 Reichert, and trained for Kintzel Paint Horses.
 In college, she trained and showed for AQHA judge, Jim Dudley.
 Throughout these early years, she won numerous year-end, high-point awards and futurity classes.